signifyd/magento2/README.md

 Composer is a tool for dependency management in PHP.
 It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.

-It is possible to learn more about it, download and install it on [https://getcomposer.org](https://getcomposer.org).
+You can learn more about it at [https://getcomposer.org](https://getcomposer.org).

-Before getting started make sure to have composer properly installed on environment.
+Before getting started make sure you have composer properly installed on your environment.

-*Note: depending on operational system and how composer is installed, may be needed to add '.phar' after 'composer' on command lines, changing from 'composer' => 'composer.phar'*
+*Note: depending on the operating system and how composer is installed, you may need to add '.phar' after 'composer' using the command lines, i.e. change from 'composer' => 'composer.phar'*

 ### Install/update

-With composer installed on environment, run below command on terminal to install/update Signifyd extension to latest release.
+With composer installed, run the command below on terminal.
+This will install/update Signifyd extension to [latest release](https://github.com/signifyd/magento2/releases).

 ```bash
 cd MAGENTO_ROOT